work with object's attached files

 must put the files into the object.
 This operation is called fileput.

-Attaching a file to an Oberon object allows other users to access
+Attaching a file to an OBEROn object allows other users to access

 this file that might not otherwise be accessible (for example when